RetroPie/RetroPie-Docs/docs/MAME.md

 ### **AdvanceMAME**

-Place your AdvanceMAME ROMs in
+Place your AdvanceMAME ROMs and the BIOS file in
 ```
 /home/pi/RetroPie/roms/mame-advmame
 ```